 Qualified faculty with earned doctorates and pastoral or missions experience teach courses at the graduate level.
 Full-time faculty teach in all centers to ensure academic quality and to interact with students.
 Educational programs, following adult learning principles, are centered on the learner, enabling students to assume responsibility for advancing their own educations.
 Student-faculty interaction is frequent and collegial.

-Graduates of the seminary now number nearly 5,750.
+Graduates of the seminary now number more than 5,750.
 Those in active service fill important ministry roles as missionaries, pastors, teachers, marriage and family therapists, administrators, chaplains, denominational servants, and directors of Christian education and youth ministries around the world.
 Seminary alumni are members of the alumni association, representing graduates of all schools of Bethel University.

 Students are encouraged to be actively involved in church or parachurch ministry throughout their graduate study program.
 Students choose ministries and churches to suit their ethnic, linguistic, ecclesiastical, and demographic preferences.